DarkoGNU/DarkoGNU.github.io/_posts/2022-05-13-user_mode_linux_tutorial.md

 for things other than installing packages.
 Why?
 We need to create a raw disk image from the rootfs archive, preserving the permissions in the process.

 Let's create the image.
-It's simple - we just need to create an empty file using `dd`.
+It's simple.
+First, create an empty file using `dd`.
-Our image is going to be sparse - it will take just the space our UML installation needs.
+Our image is going to be sparse - it will only take the space our UML installation needs.

 ```bash
 dd if=/dev/zero of=image.raw bs=1 count=0 seek=20G